-From the beginning of their stay in the Czech Republic non-EU/EEA citizens must have a short-term

-(up to 90 days of stay) or long-term (up to six months of stay) residency visa according to their purpose of stay, which is issued by a Czech embassy in the country of their residence or in certain cases by any Czech embassy.
-The long-term residency visa can subsequently be extended and converted into a non-dual Employee Card issued by the Czech Ministry of Interior or into any of the above mentioned dual permits in case of employees, or into a long-term residency permit for the individuals residing in the Czech Republic for different purpose.
+Nationals from non-EU/EEA countries must have a short-term (up to 90 days of stay) or long-term (up to six months of stay) residency visa covering the purpose of their stay from the beginning of their presence in the Czech Republic, which is issued by a Czech embassy in the country of their residence or in certain cases by any Czech embassy.
+The long-term residency visa can subsequently be extended and converted into a non-dual Employee Card issued by the Czech Ministry of Interior or into any of the above mentioned dual permits in case of employees, or into a long-term residency permit for the individuals residing in the Czech Republic for a different purpose.